niclaslindberg/webx-ioc/README.md

 ```

 ### Resolving non-resolable parameters
-WebX IOC recursivly resolves all dependent interfaces upon object creation.
+WebX IOC recursively resolves all dependent interfaces upon object creation.
 Other parameters needs to be defined externally.
 ```php

     use WebX\Ioc\Ioc;